Living Trusts For The Texas Homestead

 Conclusion

 Establishing a living trust is serious business and should never be relegated to fill-in-the-blank or Internet forms, most of which are not specifically designed to comply with Texas law.
-Additionally, it should be recognized that no trust can be expected to last forever; the average lifespan of a living trust is five years or less.
-Changes in life circumstances may require amendments to the trust agreement over the years, especially if one homestead is exchanged for another or if the names of beneficiaries change.
-As time goes on, trust maintenance can be as important as trust formation.
+Additionally, it should be recognized that no trust can be expected to last forever; the average lifespan of a living trust is five years or so.
+Changes in life circumstances may require amendments to the trust agreement over time, especially if one homestead is exchanged for another or if the names of beneficiaries change.
+Trust maintenance over time can be as important as trust formation.

 DISCLAIMER